All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Keep Portions Small but Nutrient-Dense

 GLP-1 patients typically eat 50-70% of what they ate before treatment.
 Prep your containers accordingly.
 A portion that looks small by normal standards is often the right size.
-Use smaller containers so the food does not look lost on the plate.
+Use smaller containers so the food doesn't look lost on the plate.

 Include Easy-to-Digest Carbs and Vegetables

 Roasted sweet potatoes, steamed rice, quinoa, and soft-cooked vegetables reheat well and are gentle on the stomach.
-Avoid cruciferous vegetables like raw broccoli or cauliflower in your prep if you are prone to bloating on your medication.
+Avoid cruciferous vegetables like raw broccoli or cauliflower in your prep if you're prone to bloating on your medication.

 Your Weekly Meal Prep Blueprint